NEW FEATURE!! Writing Challenges!! This one is called Writer’s Prompt.

 - Choose a season (Fall, Winter, Spring, Summer)

-- Write in the point of view of that season.
+- Write from the point of view of that season.

 - Be as descriptive as you can.

 - The top 3 get a featured spot on our blog!

 ~ I’LL GO FIRST ~

 The snow drives fast and hard as I watch it circle around me in torrents driven by my breath.
 The ground is covered in snowflakes each different from the other.
 Unique in their own individuality and yet they mesh together to form a solid structure.
 Weak on their own and strong united.